 Haydar Frangoul, MD MS

-Medical Director, Pediatric Hematology/Oncology Sarah Cannon Center for Blood Cancer at The Children’s Hospital at TriStar Centennial
+Medical Director, Pediatric Hematology/Oncology, Sarah Cannon Pediatric Transplant and Cellular Therapy Program at TriStar Centennial

-Since 2015, Dr. Frangoul has served as the Medical Director of Pediatric Hematology/Oncology for the Sarah Cannon Center for Blood Cancer at The Children’s Hospital at TriStar Centennial.
+Since 2015, Dr. Frangoul has served as the medical director of pediatric hematology/oncology for the Sarah Cannon Pediatric Transplant and Cellular Therapy Program at TriStar Centennial.
 He also serves as an investigator for Sarah Cannon Research Institute, focusing on the research and treatment of blood disorders for pediatric and adult patients, with a specialization in blood and marrow transplantation.

 He received his bachelor’s, master’s and medical degrees from the American University of Beirut.
 He completed his pediatric residency at Duke University and his fellowship at the University of Washington affiliated with Seattle Children’s Hospital and Fred Hutchinson Cancer Research Center.
 He is a member of the American Society of Hematology, American Society of Pediatric Hematology/Oncology, as well as the American Society of Bone Marrow Transplant.
-He is also an Adjunct Professor at Meharry Medical College and Vanderbilt University in Nashville, TN.
+He is also an adjunct professor at Meharry Medical College and Vanderbilt University in Nashville, Tenn.